-When you select a section title, you can edit the contents that display in the report.
+When you select a section title, you can edit the contents that are displayed in the report.
 You can edit text, add or change text variables, or customize the issues shown in a chart or results list.

 Editing Text Subsections